mizchi/coffeefilter/README.md

 # CoffeeFilter <☕/>

+It was fun while it lasted, but this fork has been left for dead...
+[CoffeeCup](https://github.com/gradus/coffeecup) is the way to go if you want an up-to-date Coffeekup.

 This is my branch of the original [Coffeekup](https://github.com/mauricemach/coffeekup).
 I have great plans for it, but they are not all implemented yet.